tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary>How do you preprocess data for classification?</summary>
 Most categorical data is text based and must be converted to numerical so that computations can be ran.
 For example, if your categories are male and female, you could convert them to 0 and 1.
 Scikit-learn offers functions that can handle this conversion simply.
-Two options are `.LabelEncoder()` and `OneHotEncoder()`.
+Two options are `LabelEncoder()` and `OneHotEncoder()`.

 <blockquote>
 <details>
 <summary><strong>Preprocessing Target Data</strong></summary>

-Using the `.Labelencoder()` method from scikit-learn we can convert categorical data to numerical.
+Using `LabelEncoder()` from scikit-learn we can convert categorical data to numerical.
 We begin with a simple DataFrame showing 6 countries:

 ![country_df1](Images/country_df1.PNG)

-Then we import `LabelEncoder` from sklearn.preprocessing, after which we instantiate the `.LabelEncoder()` object, then run a `.fit()` followed by `.transform()`.
+Then we import `LabelEncoder` from sklearn.preprocessing, after which we instantiate the `LabelEncoder()` object, then run a `.fit()` followed by `.transform()`.
 The results are stored in a new variable `encoded_y` and inserted into a new DataFrame.

 ```python
 from sklearn.preprocessing import LabelEncoder